martin-v/ansible-dehydrated/README.md

   The path of the file containing the full certificate chain.
 * `CHAINFILE` (Filename: chain.pem)
   The path of the file containing the intermediate certificate(s).
+* `TIMESTAMP` (Filename: chain.pem)
+  Timestamp when the specified certificate was created.

 Example: